Abdelrhman-AK/WinPaletter/.github/ISSUE_TEMPLATE/error_report.md

 - A short description about error.

 ## **How to reproduce the error**
-- Write here the steps (starting from opening the application) that causes the error or bug.
+- Write here the steps (starting from opening the application) that causes the error.

 ## **WinPaletter Log**
 - If an exception error occurred, press on `copy details` and paste them here.